-A special hazard in Japan might come in the form of earthquakes and tsunami (although it’s rare that earthquakes come in the life-threatening scale).
+A special hazard in Japan might come in the form of earthquakes and tsunamis (although it’s rare that earthquakes come in a life-threatening scale).
 Nevertheless, the high-tech Japan is (usually) well prepared for these, and you can be, too – just download the NHK World TV app (Japanese news portal in English) where you’d receive notifications about any such hazards.

-As always when traveling, we recommend taking out travel insurance.
+As always when travelling, we recommend taking out travel insurance.

 How to get online in Japan?